Zhiyuan-Amos/blog/_posts/2023-02-07-test-principles.md

 readtime: true
 ---

 The purpose of writing tests is to "support the ability to change.
-Whether you're adding new features, doing a refactoring focused on code health, or undertaking a larger redesign, automated testing can quickly catch mistakes, and this makes it possible to change software with confidence."<sup>[1][1]</sup> Below are helpful principles on how to write tests well.
+Whether you're adding new features, doing a refactoring focused on code health, or undertaking a larger redesign, automated testing can quickly catch mistakes, and this makes it possible to change software with confidence."<sup>[1][1]</sup> This is obvious, but the purpose of writing tests is sometimes forgotten and replaced by unhelpful metrics like achieving a certain code coverage.
+So, keep this in mind as you read the rest of the article.

-## Test Groups
+## Test Pyramid

 ### Disprefer Internal Tests

-Tests should not be brittle.
-After tests are written,

-> Engineers don't need to think about them again until they fail, and those failures indicate real bugs with clear causes...
+> Maintainable tests are ones that "just work": after writing them, engineers don't need to think about them again until they fail, and those failures indicate real bugs with clear causes...
 You shouldn't need to touch that test again as you refactor the system, fix bugs, or add new features.<sup>[2][2]</sup>

 Mocking, a key component of internal tests, causes tests to brittle.